 JOSÉ O. PÉREZ

-My research interests include migration and refugee politics, security studies, and global health politics, with a regional focus on Latin America.
-My research publications include peer-reviewed articles in Security Studies, Security Dialogue, International Feminist Journal of Politics, and Latin American Perspectives.
+Welcome!
+I am an Assistant Professor of Political Science at Texas A&M University-San Antonio, and I hold a Ph.D. in Political Science from The Ohio State University (2025).
+My current research areas include: migration and refugee politics, security studies, and global health politics, with a regional focus on Latin America.
+My research publications include peer-reviewed articles in the European Journal of International Relations, Security Studies, Security Dialogue, International Feminist Journal of Politics, and Latin American Perspectives.

 My family and I are originally from Holguín, Cuba, but I grew up in Tampa, Florida.
 Outside of academia, I enjoy gardening, foreign films and series, exploring new restaurants, and traveling.